 The greatest gift we will ever receive is God Himself.

 Many people assume that when David wrote Psalm 16, he was already king of Israel.
-But most theologians agree that David probably wrote this psalm while he was a fugitive from King Saul.
+But most theologians agree that David probably wrote this psalm while he was a fugitive running from King Saul.
 As a hunted man, he had no comfort to speak of.
-He was deprived even of enjoying his land in Bethlehem—the portion of the promised land he had inherited through his ancestors.
+He was deprived even of enjoying his land in Bethlehem—the portion of the Promised Land he had inherited through his ancestors.